Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility: Discussion Conclusion

-\descr{Limitations.} Overall, our work takes an important step in profiling state-of-the-art models for DP synthetic data generation and their use for downstream tasks.
-However, we only focus on two approaches -- graphical and deep generative models as motivated in Sec.~\ref{sec:preliminaries} -- leaving others (e.g., the models presented in Appendix~\ref{app:dp_models}) to future work.
-Also, similarly to other studies~\cite{tao2022benchmarking}, we use the default hyperparameters for all models, which might not result in optimal performance.
+\descr{Future Work.} Overall, our work takes an important step in studying state-of-the-art DP synthetic data generation models and their use for downstream tasks.
+However, we only focus on two approaches -- graphical and deep generative models, as motivated in Section~\ref{sec:preliminaries} -- leaving, e.g., query-based approaches~\cite{vietri2020new, aydore2021differentially, liu2021iterative, vietri2022private, mckenna2022aim} to future work.
+Also, similarly to previous studies~\cite{tao2022benchmarking, mckenna2022aim, stadler2022synthetic, ganev2022robin}, we re-use the default hyperparameters for all models; future work could try to optimize them further to add another dimension to the empirical comparison of graphical vs. deep generative models.
+Finally, we plan to consider other factors of the training data, such as skewness and class/subgroup imbalance.

-\descr{Broader Impacts.} While we study generative models with DP guarantees that explicitly minimize privacy concerns, applying DP comes with its own limitations and challenges~\cite{cummings2023challenges}.

-For example, generated synthetic data may differ from training data in various ways, causing potential disparity~\cite{ganev2022robin} and fairness~\cite{pujol2022prefair, abroshan2022counterfactual} issues by propagating or even exacerbating the historical biases.